SymPy: Solving Math Equations in Python and Jupyter

 Now that we have a function defined, we can do several things with it.
 Let’s enter the variable name in a new cell.
 We see the function body displayed as nicely formatted LaTeX (in JupyterLab, SymPy uses MathJax to render the output this way).

-We can solve the function using the solve function.
+function.
 The solve function sets the expression equal to zero and solves for that, i.e., it solves:

 Once again, the result is nicely formatted:

-That solution looks pretty good on the face of it, but we can check it by factoring the expression using factor:
+That solution looks pretty good on the face of it, but we can check it by factoring the expression using factor

 We can also substitute the solution values, 3 and -3, back into the equation and check it that way: